Fox & Friends First

-Fox & Friends First is a breakfast television show on Fox News.
+Fox & Friends First is a breakfast television show on Fox and Fox News.
 It airs every weekday from 5-6 a.m.
 EST. The hour-long program hosted by Carley Shimkus and Todd Piro serves as a pre-show to the network's flagship morning show Fox & Friends.

 The current incarnation of the show debuted on March 5, 2012, with Heather Childers and Ainsley Earhardt as the original hosts of the show.